Tip sheet: Determining review eligibility

 - a decision to declare an absence unauthorised

-- a flexible work application, home-based work request, part-time work agreement, rostered hours or overtime decision
+- certain types of flexible work applications, part-time work agreement, rostered hours or overtime decision

 - advancement within a broadband

 - salary points, including performance based salary advancement

 - applications for study leave, training courses, or work-related travel

 - concerns about serious defects in the selection process of an Executive Level 1 or 2 promotion decision.

 The above list is non-exhaustive and are some examples of a broad scope of reviewable actions.